-At Amphora we obviously spend a lot of time scouring the fine wine market for bargains, and occasionally we will take a blanket view across all regions to see if there is anything notable from this top-down perspective.
-We have talked of late about the value resident in pretty much every 2009 and 2010 Second wine, but taking a step back we find that elsewhere in Bordeaux, both as to Right and Left Bank wines, 2014 has started to feature prominently.
+At Amphora we spend a lot of time scouring the fine wine investments market for bargains.
+Occasionally, we take a blanket view across all wine investment regions to see if there’s anything notable from a top-down perspective.

-Delving into the First Growths in this vintage we find bargains galore, everywhere bar Latour, in fact, which obviously hasn’t yet released.
-Margaux is an interesting place to start, because last week we highlighted how important the regional vintage score is in considerations of relative value.
+Delving into the First Growths in this vintage we find bargains galore.
+Everywhere bar Latour, in fact, which hasn’t yet been released.
+Margaux is an interesting place to start, since we highlighted last week how important the regional vintage score is in considerations of relative value.

-On the face of it you might think that in respect of 2012 and 2014 the single point differential either way in vintage and wine scores might mean that you should pay just about the same for these wines, but investment success is all about marginal gains, and the balance of variables which comprise the algorithmic calculations sufficiently support the 2014 over the 2012 as to make the points per £ spent 7.35 as against 6.73, where the larger points per £ figure represents superior relative value.
+On the face of it, you might think that the single point differential in vintage and wine scores between 2012 and 2014 either way might mean that you should pay just about the same for these wines.
+But fine wine investment success is all about marginal gains, and the balance of variables which comprise the algorithmic calculations support the 2014 over the 2012 enough to make the points per pound spent 7.35 as against 6.73, where the larger points per pound figure represents superior relative value.

 According to the algorithm, therefore, Chateau Margaux 2014 is a 10% better buy right now than the 2012.

 Mouton Rothschild gives us the chance to compare a top vintage against a secondary vintage, and helps illustrate the real benefit of the algorithm at work.
-Mouton 2009 is a top buy if you are looking for an on-vintage First Growth.
-Vintage score of 99, individual wine score of 97, costing £5,600.
-So how does this compare with an off-vintage (albeit decent one) 2014 costing £3,500?
+Mouton 2009 is a top buy if you’re looking for an on-vintage First Growth.
+It boasts a vintage score of 99, an individual wine score of 97 and costs £5,600.
+So how does this compare with an, albeit decent, off-vintage 2014 costing £3,500?

-The 2014 scores 95 points and the Pauillac overall vintage score is 93, so you would expect the 2014 to be cheaper in absolute terms, but is the £2,100 discount good, bad, or indifferent in relative value terms?
-It transpires that the points per £ are very close in this instance, the 2014 edging the day by 7.95 to 7.84.
-To add context, the egregiously expensive 2000 merits a lowly 2.07 points per £.
+The 2014 scores 95 points and the Pauillac overall vintage score is 93, so you’d expect the 2014 to be cheaper in absolute terms.
+But in terms of relevant value, is the £2,100 discount good, bad, or indifferent?
+It transpires that the points per pound are very close in this instance, the 2014 edging the day by 7.95 to 7.84.
+To add context, the egregiously expensive 2000 merits a lowly 2.07 points per pound.

-This is actually very helpful when you are constructing a balanced portfolio, which would contain wines from different years, and preferably expressions of both off and on-vintages.
-Under these circumstances the two Moutons around which you might build the First Growth exposure of a diversified portfolio would be the 2009 and the 2014.
+This is actually very helpful when you’re constructing a balanced portfolio that contains fine wine investments from different years, ideally with expressions of both off and on-vintages.
+Under these circumstances, a diversified portfolio seeking exposure to First Growths would look towards Mouton 2009 and 2014.

 Moving into Supersecond territory we find La Mission Haut Brion, which is priced almost like a First Growth in on-vintage years, but very much like a Supersecond in off.
-We are on record as saying that “Mission” 2008 is amongst the best buys in the market at present, and the 2014 is not far behind.
-0.03 points per £ behind, to be precise, which as close as makes no difference.
+We’ve said before that “Mission” 2008 is amongst the best current buys in the market, and the 2014 isn’t far behind.
+0.03 points per pound behind, to be precise, which makes virtually no difference.
 Both are worth buying.

-We don’t often recommend Lynch Bages for investment purposes because few of their wines stand out as bargains, the prices all tending to gravitate into a similar space.
-It is also quite difficult to find a wine scoring in the 80s in off-vintage years which costs enough to offset the storage charges, as can be the case with Superseconds.
-We tend to prefer wines costing over £1,000 for that reason, so when buying something for less there has to be a very good reason.
+We don’t often recommend Lynch Bages for fine wine investments purposes, because few of their wines stand out as bargains.
+The prices all tend to gravitate into a similar space.
+It‘s also quite difficult to find a wine from the 80s off-vintage years which costs enough to offset the storage charges, as can be the case with Superseconds.
+We tend to prefer wines costing over £1,000 for that reason.
+When buying something for less there has to be a very good reason.

-We note that the older off-vintage Lynch Bages (pre 2005) trade above £1,000, whilst younger vintages cost slightly less, despite the fact that both vintage and individual wine scores are superior.
+We note that the older off-vintage Lynch Bages (pre 2005) trade above £1,000, whilst younger vintages cost slightly less, despite both vintage and individual wine scores being superior.
 The older the wine, the greater the scarcity, the higher the price, is the logic.
 All things being equal, therefore, the 2008 Lynch Bages (wine score 93, vintage score 91) ought to cost much the same as the 2014 (wine score 92, vintage score 93), perhaps with a 5% allowance for age.